FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Introduction

 \textbf{Decentralized Federated Learning} (DFL) addresses these limitations by adopting a fully decentralized architecture where clients share their locally trained model parameters directly with neighboring clients, eliminating the need for a central server \citep{lalitha2018fully}.
-This approach allows for substantial reductions in communication and computational costs \citep{beltran2023decentralized} while mitigating vulnerabilities associated with a central server.
+This approach can also reduce communication and computational costs \citep{beltran2023decentralized}.
 However, most existing DFL methods focus on learning a single global model for all clients, aiming for consensus across clients.
-This global model, however, may under-perform on clients with non-IID (independent and identically distributed) local data.
-To address this challenge, we aim to design an efficient \textbf{personalized, decentralized federated learning algorithm} that personalizes models to each client's data distribution without relying on a central server and preserves DFL's communication benefits by limiting the required communication between clients. \new{Personalized DFL can be particularly useful when clients are IoT devices using device-to-device communication protocols, e.g., vehicles learning personalized models of human driver preferences~\citep{nakanoya2021personalized}. }
+Such a global model may under-perform on clients with non-IID (independent and identically distributed) local data, as is commonly the case in federated learning.
+To address this challenge, we design an efficient \textbf{personalized, decentralized federated learning algorithm} that personalizes models to each client's data distribution without relying on a central server and preserves DFL's communication benefits by limiting the required communication between clients.
+We particularly focus on settings where clients are IoT devices using device-to-device communication protocols.
+Such settings often feature limited network connectivity, communication resources and computation resources, e.g., sensor-based environmental monitoring or vehicles learning personalized models of human driver preferences~\citep{nakanoya2021personalized}.

 Personalization of a shared global model has shown to improve performance in CFL settings \citep{ruan2022fedsoft, marfoq2021federated}.
 However, extending such personalization methods to DFL poses significant \textbf{technical challenges}.
 DFL algorithms typically strive for consensus by sharing local models among neighboring clients, which represent only a subset of all clients.
 Ensuring that all clients can benefit from each other's updates despite limited communication is a key challenge \citep{beltran2023decentralized}.
 In contrast, learning personalized models requires intentionally maintaining differences in clients' models, particularly for non-IID data.
 This makes it difficult to distinguish whether model disparities are due to communication issues or differences in local data distributions.
 We overcome this challenge by \textit{quantifying similarities between client data} using a clustering-based method, allowing the training of distinct models for different data clusters, which are then personalized to each client's unique data mixture.